-- Assist the Governing Body in fulfilling their responsibilities under section 175 or 157 of the Education Act, 2002 - Attend initial training for the role and then refresh every other year, demonstrating evidence of continuing professional development - Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL - Ensure that those staff that need to know, are aware of those children who have experienced, or are experiencing abuse in order to promote their educational outcomes and provide the appropriate support - Ensure that whole College training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities - Ensure any members of staff joining the College outside of this training schedule receive induction prior to commencement of their duties - Keep records of child protection concerns securely and separately from the main student files and use these records to assess the likelihood of risk - Ensure that safeguarding records are transferred accordingly (separate from student files) when a student transfers College, including in year transfers
+- Assist the Governing Body/Trust Board in fulfilling their responsibilities under section 175 or 157 of the Education Act, 2002 - Attend initial training for the role and then refresh every year, demonstrating evidence of continuing professional development - Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL - Ensure that those staff that need to know, are aware of those students who have experienced, or are experiencing abuse in order to promote their educational outcomes and provide the appropriate support - Ensure that whole College training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities

-- Ensure that where a student transfers College and is on a Child Protection Plan or is a Child Looked After, the information is passed on or acted upon immediately and that the student's Social Worker is informed - Link with the HSCP to make sure staff are aware of training opportunities and the latest local policies on safeguarding - Develop, implement and review procedures in College that enable the identification and reporting of all cases, or suspected cases, of abuse - Attend case conferences and review meetings as appropriate - Be alert to the specific needs of Looked After Children, students with special educational needs, and young carers - Ensure the Child Protection and Safeguarding Policy and procedures are reviewed annually and available to all stakeholders via the website etc. - Compile the Child Protection and Safeguarding report to Governors and CMT - Ensure information is available to tutors and support staff relating to looked after children (legal status, contacts, care arrangements, social worker's details etc.) - Keep detailed and accurate records of concerns and referrals - Meet any other expectations set out for DSLs in KCSiE 2020
+- Ensure any members of staff joining the College/Trust outside of this training schedule receive induction prior to commencement of their duties - Keep records of child protection concerns securely and separately from the main student files and use these records to assess the likelihood of risk - Ensure that safeguarding records are transferred accordingly (separate from student files) when a student transfers College, including in year transfers - Ensure that where a student transfers College and is on a Child Protection Plan or is a Child Looked After, the information is passed on or acted upon immediately and that the student's Social Worker is informed - Link with the HSCP to make sure staff are aware of training opportunities and the latest local policies on safeguarding - Develop, implement and review procedures in College that enable the identification and reporting of all cases, or suspected cases, of abuse - Attend case conferences and review meetings as appropriate - Be alert to the specific needs of Looked After Children, students with special educational needs, and young carers - Ensure the Child Protection and Safeguarding Policy and procedures are reviewed annually and available to all stakeholders via the website etc. - Compile the Child Protection and Safeguarding report to Governors, Trustees and SLT - Ensure information is available to tutors and support staff relating to looked after children (legal status, contacts, care arrangements, social worker's details etc.) - Keep detailed and accurate records of concerns and referrals - Meet any other expectations set out for DSLs in KCSiE 2023

-The Deputy DSLs are Chris Tuckwell, Barbara Dossett, Lyn Oram, Lianne Wright, Lucy Poynter and Denise Valler.
+The Deputy DSLs are Sally-Anne Spooner, Lucy Poynter, Barbara Dossett, Lyn Oram, Shellie Rashbrook, Shani Thorpe, Peter Fife-Faulkner and Marianne Chedgey.
 Their role is to: